CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module1/Module1.md

 ## Fork the class repository. `(1pts)`
 Forking a repository will create a copy on your GitHub account.
+It is similar to a branch, but it exists in another repository.
 You own it now.
 You may freely alter this copy to take class notes and answer questions.
 These changes will only be reflected on your copy **(fork)** of the repository.
 <br>

 ### Visit the class repo and click on `fork`. (top right)